Nykaa: Content platforms

-Nykaa also hosts beauty and fashion content via Nykaa TV, its YouTube channel.
+Nykaa hosts beauty and fashion content its YouTube channel, Nykaa TV.
 It contains informational videos about beauty, cosmetics, and styling.
-Some of its notable campaigns include #BreakTheHashtag (with Tapsee Pannu), #WhatMakesYourBeautiful (with acid attack survivor and activist Laxmi Agarwal), Beauty in Her Story (in collaboration with Netflix), web series Tinderella, Khoj (a Mother's Day film), and Rakshak (a Raksha Bandhan special film).

 Since 2018, it has been hosting an online community of beauty and fashion enthusiasts via its Nykaa Network.
 In 2020, it launched a web miniseries called The Beauty Bar.
 Nykaa also hosts Beauty Book, a beauty and fashion magazine.

 Other activities

 Since 2015, Nykaa has hosted the ‘Nykaa Femina Beauty Awards’ in partnership with women's lifestyle magazine Femina (India).

 In 2019, Nykaa Fashion launched ‘The Power List’ in partnership with Vogue India.

-Corporate social responsibility

-Nykaa extends social and financial help to causes such as education, health, women's rights and empowerment, rural development, and disaster management.
-Some of its notable CSR partnerships are with SPARSH India, CARE International Confederation, PRIDE, Milaap, Nanhi Kali, Make a Wish Foundation, Benefactory, Sneha, GiveIndia, and PM CARES Fund.

 Criticism

 Security issues

 On 18 November 2019, an API flaw was detected in Nykaa Fashion's internal systems that allowed a potential attacker to log in to any user account if the attacker had access to the user's email ID.
 Consequently, the company fixed the security vulnerability.

 Corporate governance

 In November 2022, Nykaa issued 5:1 bonus shares to coincide with the expiry date of pre-IPO shareholders' lock-in period.
 The bonus issue resulted in the company's corporate governance practices receiving heavy criticism, with questions raised over the timing and motive of the issuance along with concerns of market manipulation and tax avoidance.
 Later that month, CFO Arvind Agarwal resigned from the company, even as the Securities and Exchange Board of India began scrutinizing the allotment of bonus shares.

 In February 2023, defending the bonus share issuance, CEO Falguni Nayar, a former investment banker, claimed that the company had "assumed shareholders would be able to start trading the bonus shares within 4-5 days of the shareholder voting on the issue."